-Revenue in South and Central America decreased by 13.1% to \$65.7 million, compared to \$75.6 million for the prior year.
-Increased activity levels in Suriname and Brazil were more than offset by a reduction in work by juniors and the cancellation of certain projects in Chile, Mexico and Colombia.
+Revenue in South and Central America increased by 8.7% to \$71.4 million, compared to \$65.7 million for the prior year.
+Increased activity levels in Suriname and Brazil were offset slightly by reductions in Chile and Mexico.

-Gross margins in the region remained relatively flat year-over-year, as margins continued to be affected by low pricing as a result of increased competitive pressures.
+Gross margins in the region were down compared to last year, as margins continued to be affected by low pricing as a result of increased competitive pressures in some jurisdictions.